fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QWizardPage.md

 - `bool QWizardPage::isCommitPage() const`: Returns `true` if this page is a commit page; otherwise returns `false`.
 - `bool QWizardPage::isComplete() const [virtual]`: This virtual function is called by `QWizard` to determine whether the `Next` or `Finish` button should be enabled or disabled.
 The default implementation returns `true` if all mandatory fields are filled; otherwise, it returns `false`.
 If you reimplement this function, make sure to emit `completeChanged()`, from the rest of your implementation, whenever the value of `isComplete()` changes.
 This ensures that `QWizard` updates the enabled or disabled state of its buttons.
 - `bool QWizardPage::isFinalPage() const`: This function is called by `QWizard` to determine whether the `Finish` button should be shown for this page or not.
 By default, it returns `true` if there is no next page (i.e., `nextId()` returns `-1`); otherwise, it returns `false`.
 By explicitly calling `setFinalPage(true)`, you can let the user perform an `early finish`.
 - `int QWizardPage::nextId() const [virtual]`: This virtual function is called by `QWizard::nextId()` to find out which page to show when the user clicks the `Next` button.
 The return value is the `ID` of the next page, or `-1` if no page follows.
 By default, this function returns the lowest `ID` greater than the `ID` of the current page, or `-1` if there is no such `ID`.
 By reimplementing this function, you can specify a dynamic page order.
-For example:

 ``` cpp
 int IntroPage::nextId() const {